g1oomey/BTDiablo/README.md

 ## Gems
 - **Gems now have Stack mode and drop stacked from the world! (other than hard coded drops)
 - Topaz Magic Find replaced with Faster Run/Walk
+- **Gems are abbreviated to their quality level: Chipped, Flawed, (Gem type for standard), •Flawless•, ••Perfect•• and color-coded.

 ## Items
 **Example** of item modifiers: Um in Weapon = 20 Open Wounds, Armor/Helm = 15 All Res, Shield = 22 All Res